witja46/basht/README.md

 6. To install the benchmark and use it locally , clone the repository and switch to the root_folder of the repository and type in `pip install -e .`.
 Otherwise you can also install the package via PyPi with `pip install ml-benchmark`

+### RayTune Example
 For running the raytune example experiment add the following after the process above:

 1. `pip install ray[tune]`
 2. `pip install pandas`

+### Optuna Minikube Example
-For all opther experiments, install the requirements.txt if present.
+For minikube, install the `requirements.txt` in `experiments/optuna_minikube` if present.
+Also make sure you installed [minikube](https://kubernetes.io/de/docs/tasks/tools/install-minikube/).
+Before starting the minikube example you need to start your minikube vm with `minikube start`.
+Then execute `experiments/optuna_minikube/optuna_minikube_benchmark.py`.
 ## Class Explanation

 |Class|Description|